xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

 4. Click on the **Create** icon to switch directly to Jira, then create a new Jira issue.

+    The new Jira issue is automatically linked to the Test Result you have selected.

 > Notes:
 >
 > Once you have enabled Katalon Plugin, you can always see the *Plugin* icon in the corner of a Jira issue.